"Sarasota's Slim's" handful of Oscar-nominated movies

 • How to view Internet content on a TELEVISION SET

-• cast icon This web-page can be projected onto a TV set, with the use of either a CHROMECAST or ROKU / ROKU-TV, etc. cast icon
+• cast icon This web-page can be projected onto a TV set (using your home wifi), with the addition of either a CHROMECAST or ROKU / ROKU-TV, etc. cast icon

 First, let's get some terminology squared away: Google uses terminology, such as "Cast...", and "tab-casting" and "screen-casting", from their Chrome-browser.
 And, elsewhere in their documention, they use terms like "media-casting", and "mirroring".
 Roku and other vendors use phrases like "screen-casting" and "mirroring".
 Don't be concerned, worrying that you don't understand all these distinctions.
 They are all conceptually the same, (tho with minor implementation differences).